gireeshcse/learnings/Security/Authentication/LDAP.md

 * Provides a mechanism for a client to authenticate, or prove its identity to a directory server, paving the way for rich access control to protect the information the server contains.

+* used to access and manage directory information over a network.

+* Optimized for hierarchical data organization and fast searches within directories.
+Typically used for read-heavy applications.

+* LDAP uses port **389** for unencrypted communication and port **636** for secure communication using SSL/TLS.

 #### **Entries**
     - Information model of LDAP
     - Entry